PatrickMatthiesen/Security-Handin-2-Dice-Roll/README.md

-# Security-Handin-2-Dice-Roll
+# Security Hand-in 2 Dice Roll

 To create keys, in the terminal run:

 ```sh
 cd keys && bash create.sh && cd ..
 ```

-Then run the server (bob):
+Then run the server (Bob):

 ```sh
 go run .\server\
 ```

-And run the client (alice):
+And run the client (Alice):

 ```sh
 go run .\client\
 ```

+Watch the rolls roll. 👀